List of Major League Baseball career ERA leaders

-In baseball statistics, earned run average (ERA) is the mean of earned runs given up by a pitcher per nine innings pitched (i.e. the traditional length of a game).
-It is determined by dividing the number of earned runs allowed by the number of innings pitched and multiplying by nine.
-Runs resulting from defensive errors (including pitchers' defensive errors) are recorded as unearned runs and are not used to determine ERA.
+In baseball statistics, earned run average (ERA) is the mean of earned runs given up by a pitcher per nine innings pitched (i.e., the traditional length of a game).
+It is calculated by dividing the number of earned runs allowed by the number of innings pitched and multiplying by nine.
+Runs resulting from defensive errors (including pitchers' defensive errors) are recorded as unearned runs and are not used to determine earned run average.

 This is a list of the top 100 players in career earned run average, who have thrown at least 1,000 innings.

-Ed Walsh holds the MLB earned run average record with a 1.816.
+Ed Walsh holds the major league earned run average record at 1.816.
 Addie Joss (1.887) and Jim Devlin (1.896) are the only other pitchers with a career earned run average under 2.000.